-China in November: Your Ultimate Travel Guide
+China in November 2025: Ultimate Travel Guide in Autumn

 November sees a general gradual drop in temperature and a shift from autumn to winter in China, with mesmerizing late-autumn scenery in the east and south, and early winter in the west and north.